-If the TTP recipient has acquired any inaccessible vehicles in the past three years, it must monitor its service to ensure that equivalent service exists; that is, there is an equal opportunity for each individual with a disability, including wheelchair users, to use the transportation service and that the service provided to individuals with disabilities, including wheelchair users, and those without disabilities meet the equivalent service characteristics described in 49 CFR 37.77(c).
+If the TTP recipient has acquired any inaccessible vehicles, it must monitor its service to ensure that equivalent service exists; that is, there is an equal opportunity for each individual with a disability, including wheelchair users, to use the transportation service and that the service provided to individuals with disabilities, including wheelchair users, and those without disabilities meet the equivalent service characteristics described in 49 CFR 37.77(c).
 The recipient must document its analysis.